mmegahed/wordpress-scripts/README.md

-**All information for educational purposes only**
+**All code and information for educational purposes only**

-Tools for wordpress cms information gathering and penetration testing.
+Tools for Wordpress cms information gathering and penetration testing.

 wp_find_password - script to find password for specific username using [XML-RPC WordPress API](https://codex.wordpress.org/XML-RPC_WordPress_API/Users)